ralph-groupscholar/groupscholar-policy-change-tracker/README.md

 - Summarize changes by category, impact, or owner for weekly reporting
 - Filter lists and reports by date range, category, impact, or owner
 - Track upcoming effective dates within a configurable window
+- Export filtered policy changes to CSV for sharing
 - Seed the database with realistic sample entries

 ## Tech